dankamongmen/notcurses/doc/man/man3/notcurses_selector.3.md

-  char* secondary; // secondary may be NULL char* footer; // footer may be NULL struct ncselector_item* items; // initial items and descriptions unsigned itemcount; // number of initial items and descriptions
+  char* secondary; // secondary may be NULL char* footer; // footer may be NULL struct ncselector_item* items; // initial items and descriptions
   // default item (selected at start) unsigned defidx;
   // maximum number of options to display at once